-In accordance with ASC 350, the Company assigned and assessed goodwill for impairment at the reporting unit level.
+In accordance with ASC 350, the Group assigned and assessed goodwill for impairment at the reporting unit level.
 A reporting unit is an operating segment or one level below the operating segment.
-As of December 31, 2017, and 2018, the Company has three reporting units, consisting of network business, overseas hospital business and domestic hospital business.
-Goodwill that has arisen as a result of the acquisitions of subsidiaries during the year was assigned to domestic hospital business reporting unit.
+As of December 31, 2018 and 2019, the Group has three reporting units, consisting of network business, overseas hospital business and domestic hospital business.
+Goodwill resulted from the acquisitions of subsidiaries during the years ended December 31, 2018 and 2019 was assigned to domestic hospital business reporting unit.